HL7/fhir-us-ndh/input/intro-notes/StructureDefinition-ndh-InsurancePlan-notes.md

 The relationship between InsurancePlans and Networks is many-to-many.
 A plan may be associated with multipe networks.
 The NDH model is having InsurancePlan reference networks.

+### InsurancePlan and Network relationship
+The Insurance Plan resource defines three levels of networks: the base level network, the coverage level network, and the plan level network.
+The base level network is intended to apply to all coverage and plans when appropriate.
+For example, if dental services are included in the base level network and are covered at the coverage level, they would apply.
+Networks at the coverage level are specific to that coverage and are in addition to the base level network.
+Networks at the plan level are specific to the particular plan and incorporate any networks defined at both the base level and the coverage level.
+For instance, in a Platinum plan, the network may include more expensive venues that are not covered in lower-priced plans.

 ### InsurancePlan type, network diagram
 A payer’s products typically differ by network type and/or covered benefits.
 A insurance plan pairs a product’s covered benefits with the particular cost sharing structure offered to a consumer.
 A given payer’s product may comprise multiple insurance plans (i.e. each insurance plan offers different cost sharing requirements for the same set of covered benefits).